Shubham007-tech/Clone-Banggood.com/README.md

 Banggood is a global Leading Online Shop founded in year 2006 where people can by any products like clothes , electronics, mobile , electronics , home appliance etc.
+  Some key features of this project -
+               SignIn|SignUp with Api authentication
+               User centered design and categorize option
+               Product full description.

 Deployed link- https://shubham007-tech.github.io/Clone-Banggood.com/